Sethispr/pola/SECURITY.md

 ## What to Expect

-- If the vulnerability is accepted, work on a fix will begin, and the reporter will be credited if desired.
+- If the vulnerability is accepted, w, and the reporter will be credited if desired.
 - If declined, a reason will be provided.
 - Do not publicly disclose vulnerabilities before a fix is released.